Rachel McAdams

-Early life
+Early life and education

-McAdams was born on November 17, 1978 in London, Ontario, Canada, to nurse Sandra (née Gale) and truck driver Lance McAdams.
+Rachel Anne McAdams was born on November 17, 1978, in London, Ontario, Canada, to nurse Sandra (née Gale) and truck driver Lance McAdams.
 She grew up in St. Thomas in a Protestant household.
-The eldest of three children, she has a younger sister, Kayleen (born 1982), who is a make-up artist; and a younger brother, Daniel, a personal trainer.
+The eldest of three children, she has a younger sister who is a make-up artist and a younger brother who is a personal trainer.
 McAdams is of Scottish, English, Irish and Welsh descent.
-Her maternal fifth great-grandfather, James Gray, was a Loyalist Ranger during the American Revolution and fled to Canada after the Battles of Saratoga.
+Her maternal fifth great-grandfather, James Gray, fought as a Loyalist Ranger during the American Revolution and fled to Upper Canada after the Battles of Saratoga.

 McAdams began figure skating when she was four, but turned down an opportunity to move to Toronto when she was nine for pair skating training.
 She skated competitively until she was 18, winning regional awards.
 She has said that skating prepared her for acting by teaching her to be "in tune" with her body.

 McAdams attended Myrtle Street Public School and Central Elgin Collegiate Institute.
 She said that she did not enjoy academic work and often pretended to be sick to avoid going to school.
 Nonetheless, she was active in student life.
 In addition to playing sports (including volleyball, badminton, and soccer), she was on the student council, participated in the Crime Stoppers program, and was a member of the Peer Helping Team.
 She worked at a McDonald's restaurant during summer holidays for three years.

-She developed an interest in performing when she was seven, and while her parents did not discourage her, they did not "go out and find [her] an agent."
-She attended Disney and Shakespeare summer camps as a child.
+She developed an interest in performing when she was seven, and while her parents did not discourage her, they did not "go out and find me an agent."
+She attended Disney and William Shakespeare summer camps as a child.
 From age 12, she participated in Original Kids Theatre Company, London productions, and in her late teens directed children's theatre productions.
-She was also involved in school stage productions, most notably winning a performance award at the Sears Ontario Drama Festival.
+She was also involved in school stage productions, and won a performance award at the Sears Ontario Drama Festival.
 She was inspired by two of her teachers, who taught her English and drama, respectively, in grades 11 and 12.
 She intended to take cultural studies at the University of Western Ontario before being persuaded by her drama teacher that a professional acting career was a viable option.

 She enrolled in York University's four-year theatre program and graduated with a Bachelor of Fine Arts honours degree in 2001.
 While there, she worked with the Toronto-based Necessary Angel Theatre Company.